cmrajan/wnframework/docs/docs_v170/reference/source/doclist.rst

 =================================

 .. module:: doclist
-   :synopsis: Collection of methods that are used on a list of Document objects (doclist)
+   :synopsis: Collection of functions that are used on a list of Document objects (doclist)

-.. method:: getlist(doclist, field)
+.. function:: getlist(doclist, field)

    Filter a list of records for a specific field from the full doclist